 Who qualifies for the Let Property Campaign?

-The Let Property Campaign is available to residential property landlords, including those with multiple properties, single rooms above the Rent a Room Scheme threshold, and inherited properties, while excluding non-residential property landlords.
-If you fall into one of these categories, you likely qualify for the campaign.
+The campaign is open to residential landlords, including those with single or multiple properties, rooms let above the Rent a Room threshold, and inherited properties.
+Non-residential landlords are excluded.

 What is the disclosure timeframe under the Let Property Campaign?